THE TOP WAYS THAT PEOPLE END UP WITH INJURED FASCIA AND SUBSEQUENT FASCIAL ADHESIONS

 - CHRONIC INFLAMMATION: This one can work against you all by itself, or it can be an ugly component of any of the previous bullets.
 Even though INFLAMMATION is a necessary part of any healing process, too much of it has the potential to make things worse.
 The ultimate problem is that inflammation always causes FIBROSIS --- the medical name for SCAR TISSUE.
 While this is part of normal healing, imbalances in this system are not only a leading contributor to Chronic Pain (HERE), but the single leading cause of death in Westernized nations (HERE).

-- BURNS: While burns are a common cause of Chronic Pain and hardcore restricted fascia, I realized a long time ago that they do not respond to what I do.
+- BURNS: While burns are a common cause of Chronic Pain and hardcore restricted fascia along with large amounts of visible scar tissue, I realized a long time ago that they do not respond to what I do.

 If you want to see what it takes to start successfully addressing these sorts of problems, I've created a post that covers (or at least touches on) most bases.
 HERE it is.
 And for those of you who wonder if it really works or not, take a gander at THESE TESTIMONIALS, some of which are almost too amazing to believe.